What Are Commercial Real Estate Accounting Services?

 Discuss your long-term goals with any firm you’re considering.
 Can they handle multi-entity reporting?
 Do they offer higher-level CFO services to guide strategic planning as your portfolio expands?
 A scalable partner provides a solid foundation, giving you access to more sophisticated expertise as your needs evolve and ensuring you have consistent, reliable support every step of the way.

-Evaluate Their Communication and Client Support
+Gauge Their Communication and Support Style

 You can have the most brilliant accountant in the world, but if you can’t get them on the phone, their expertise won’t do you much good.
 Strong communication is the bedrock of a successful partnership.
 Your accounting team should be responsive, proactive, and able to explain complex financial information in a way that makes sense to you.
 You should feel comfortable asking questions and confident that you’ll get a clear, timely answer.